my-language-skills/all-in-one-metadata/README.md

 ## TODO

-* Fix Target Language and Level field
+* Make some fields required
 * Add more fields
 * Extend the plugin to add metadata to the root, so that they will be used in every book
 * Add metadata to the page-level so that every page will be indipendent